isaac-svg/my-automation-collection/README.md

 ## I intend on writing bash scripts for automation my tasks so i dedicate this repo for that ##

-# Projetcs
+# Projects
-1.Downloads folder arranger
+  -Downloads folder arranger
-2.Git push automation
+  -Git push automation